 A year-round agritourism destination, this farm offers hayrides and a pumpkin patch during October.
 Visitors will also find a barnyard full of friendly animals and a bakery known for its fudge and other treats.

 20 Hubb’s Corn MazeClintonSee on map

-Hubb's Corn Maze is actually comprised of four mazes.
-There’s a shorter, easier maze for children, and two longer and more challenging mazes.
-Plus, a haunted woods maze is open in October.
+Hubb's Corn Maze covers more than 10 acres and includes several mazes of various skill levels.
+Plus, there’s a shorter, easier maze for children as well as a "past dark" flashlight maze in late October.
 You’ll also find pumpkins, hayrides and other family activities.

 21 Briley’s Farm Market